Skip to main content

 The property found

-The selected 3-bedroom flat occupied the 4th floor (without elevator) of an 1882 Haussmann building on rue Legendre.
+The selected 3-room flat occupied the 4th floor (without elevator) of an 1882 Haussmann building on rue Legendre.
 A surface of 68 sqm: a 22 sqm living room with a black marble fireplace and original trumeau mirror, a 15 sqm master bedroom with Hungarian herringbone parquet, an 11 sqm bedroom/office, an 8 sqm kitchen overlooking the courtyard, and a 6 sqm bathroom with a freestanding bathtub.

 The negotiation